 Communication Channels in the Workplace: Definition

 Communication channels are the means through which people in an organization communicate and interact with each other.
-With so many different types of internal workplace communications, it is critical to choose the right communication channels.
+With so many different types of internal workplace communications, choosing the right internal communication channels becomes critical to avoid confusion and duplication.

-Without the right communication channels in place, it becomes extremely challenging to align employees with the business goals, break down silos, and drive innovation in the workplace.
+Without the right communication channels in place, it becomes extremely challenging to align employees with business goals, break down silos, and drive innovation.
+Teams end up working in parallel instead of together, often without a clear understanding of priorities.

-Furthermore, the communication channels you use at your workplace have a direct impact on the employee experience you deliver.
-They have an impact on employee engagement as well as your ability to help your employees increase their productivity through leadership and communication skills.
+Furthermore, the communication channels you use at your workplace directly shape the employee experience.
+They influence employee engagement and your ability to help employees stay productive through strong leadership and clear communication skills.

-As a result, many employers are struggling to understand how information flows within different channels, resulting in much more grapevine communication.
+As a result, many employers struggle to understand how information actually flows across internal communication channels, resulting in much more grapevine communication when official channels fall short.

-Unsurprisingly, using inappropriate channels for workplace collaboration, peer-to-peer, and top-down communication can impact your company’s success.
+Unsurprisingly, using the wrong channels for collaboration, peer-to-peer updates, or leadership communication can slow decisions, create misalignment, and ultimately impact your company’s success.

 📹 Before we move forward, check out our Masterclass about how to eliminate communication barriers in your workplace!